Intergroup violence in bursts: Data and Methods

 \section{Data and Methods}

-To study violence, lab experiments lack the turmoil, agitation, and emotional intensity of violent confrontations due to ethical restrictions.
-Field studies, in contrast, cannot be based on a random sample of participants or groups, yet they are invaluable for realism.
+In studying violence, lab experiments lack the turmoil and emotional intensity of violent confrontations due to their obligation to meet ethical standards.
+Empirical field studies, in contrast, cannot be based on a random sample of participants or groups, yet they are invaluable to obtain a realistic view of violence \cite{bar04}.
 We obtained 42 videos from websites such as YouTube, LiveLeak, and WorldStarHipHop using search terms with the English keywords ``brawl,'' ``street fight,'' and ``assault.''
-This sample is random with respect to temporal unfolding and (sub)group size.
+This sample is not random with respect to violence, but it is random with respect to temporal unfolding and (sub)group size.
 Of these clips, 36 are from English-speaking countries (mainly the US and the UK, with one from Canada and one from India); five of the remaining clips are from the Netherlands, and one is from Colombia.
 We did not observe differences in relevant behavior related to the location of the recording.
 To keep distracting factors away from our analysis, we excluded clips with professional fighters, long range weapons, protective clothing, a referee, ambush attacks, or youths in a school yard.
-Most of our videos are phone recorded by bystanders and are left-truncated.
-In all likelihood, there had already been some turmoil that motivated bystanders to start filming.
+Most of our videos are recorded on phones by bystanders and are left-truncated; in all likelihood, there would have already been some turmoil that motivated bystanders to start filming.
 The shortest lasted 30 sec.~and the longest was nearly 5 minutes (mean 101 sec.; s.d.~59 sec.).
-Out of a potential 2 x 42 groups, where the opponents in one analysis become the focal group in the next, 25 groups attacked a single individual rather than a group, who could not act collectively alone, which leaves 59 groups to examine.
-Most groups were small, $2 \leq n < 10$ (mean 3.6), but one had 14 members.
-The smaller ones were simulated as cliques wherein everyone could see one another unless there were obstacles or deescalators obstructing visual contact.
-Obstruction was simulated by randomly removing $m$ ties.
+Out of a potential 2 x 42 groups, where the opponents in one analysis become the focal group in the next, 25 groups attacked a single individual rather than a group.
+Because a lone individual is unable to act collectively, this leaves 59 groups to examine; see the Supplementary Material for all case studies and elaborate examples of interpreting and coding.
+One group had 14 members, but all other groups were small, $2 \leq n < 10$ (mean 3.6).
+They were simulated as cliques wherein everyone could sense one another unless there were obstacles or de-escalators obstructing contact.

 The videos were coded using Noldus Observer XT 14 software.
 Clips were played at half speed many times over, and one of us discussed the coding of each with one or two assistants.
 The assistants were unaware of the theoretical expectations.
-Each of 406 individuals was coded for belonging to a focal, opponent, or third-party group.
-Their behavior was interpreted and represented on the timeline.
+Each of the 406 individuals was coded for group belonging, and their behavior was interpreted and coded on the timeline.